Thinking about making a career change at 30 and wondering if it’s too late?

 7 Habits of Highly Effective People is all about teaching you the fundamentals of being more productive.

-And those fundamentals can be applied to anything, even a process as complex as changing careers.
+And those fundamentals can be applied to anything, even a process as complex as switching careers.

 2. “Designing Your Life: How to Build a Well-Lived, Joyful Life” by Bill Burnett and Dave Evans